What Are the Best Google Earth Alternatives? [2026 Guide]

 • Wildfire monitoring and deforestation insights

-• Free access to scientific-grade data sets
+• Free access to scientific-grade datasets

 Key Features: